 The transitional year curriculum provides for significant flexibility.
 The curriculum consists of 6-7 months of fundamental clinical skills rotations.
 Three of the months are spent on a combination of inpatient internal medicine and inpatient family medicine rotations.
 Residents have the choice of how to complete the other 3-4 months of inpatient rotations and may choose from additional time on internal medicine, family medicine, or any combination of inpatient pediatrics, OB-GYN, or general surgery.
 All residents also spend a month on emergency medicine and a month on ambulatory medicine caring for adults or children.
 The remaining time is dedicated to electives.

 Transitional Year residents have the same responsibilities as categorical program interns when they rotate through inpatient services.
-Transitional Year residents are colleague-trainees who receive full support from upper-year residents and faculty during all rotations.
+They are colleague-trainees who receive full support from upper-year residents and faculty during all rotations.

 Sample Schedule for Transitional Year

-Electives for the preliminary and transitional year program are very similar.
-Residents may choose from electives in internal medicine subspecialties (e.g. cardiology, pulmonary, endocrinology, nephrology, infectious diseases, gastroenterology, rheumatology, hematology, and oncology) as well as many non-medicine specialties (e.g. radiology, radiation oncology, pathology, neurology, anesthesiology, dermatology, ophthalmology, ENT, physical medicine & rehabilitation)
+Transitional Year residents may choose from electives in internal medicine subspecialties (e.g. cardiology, pulmonary, endocrinology, nephrology, infectious diseases, gastroenterology, rheumatology, hematology, and oncology) as well as many non-medicine specialties (e.g. radiology, radiation oncology, pathology, neurology, anesthesiology, dermatology, ophthalmology, ENT, physical medicine & rehabilitation).

 We try to accommodate a resident’s request for an elective, including developing rotations in other non-traditional electives, whenever possible.